xebia/essentials/tdd-shapes-design.md

 ---

 layout: card
 category: testing

 ---

 Test Driven Development shapes design

 ---

-<p>Well-structured code follows naturally from the test-driven development (TDD) process.</p>
+Well-structured code follows naturally from the test-driven development (TDD) process.

-<p>However, locally emergent architecture without an overall vision can become
-      incoherent in the large.</p>
+However, locally emergent architecture without an overall vision can become incoherent in the large.

 ---

 Also known as